 Evernym was founded in 2013 to solve the digital identity crisis.
 We envisioned a world where consumers are in complete control of their digital identity, where privacy is a basic human right, and where consumers and organizations can foster a new relationship rooted in trust.

-And today, six years later, we’re at the forefront of a rapidly growing global movement to decentralize digital identity.
+And today, eight years later, we’re at the forefront of a rapidly growing global movement to decentralize digital identity.

 A world where human digital relationships reach their full potential with confidence, dignity, and independence.

 At Evernym, we’re not (just) creating software.
 We’re creating a new paradigm.